Horse Therapy/Equine Therapy

 This therapy also allows the aged patient to develop coordination and timing accompanied by respiratory control.
-The neurological systems of the patient are also cured such that each elderly can enjoy a daily functional life.
+The neurological systems of the patient are also cured such that each elderly can enjoy daily functional life.

-Certified art therapists are specially educated on all the ways to use art to improve quality of life for the clients.
+Certified art therapists are specially educated on all the ways to use art to improve the quality of life for the clients.
 They will create programs using many different mediums to allow their clients the therapy they need.
-Utilizing things like paints, pens or markers, collage, watercolours or even clay for sculpture and flower arranging are all ways for seniors to express themselves through art.
+Utilizing things like paints, pens or markers, collage, watercolors or even clay for sculpture and flower arranging are all ways for seniors to express themselves through art.
 While not every art session will raise a dramatic memory or involve an emotional breakthrough, it will still provide a fun and interesting way for seniors to relax and express themselves.

 - Promoting self-awareness and self-expression

-- Facilitating socialisation and communication
+- Facilitating socialization and communication

 - Improving cognitive skills and providing intellectual stimulation